Burj Khalifa: New Year's Eve

 In 2017 and 2018, Emaar New Year's Eve was broadcast live on Twitter, and YouTube.
 In 2020, it was broadcast live for the first time on Zoom.

+In 2021, Emaar celebrated solidarity in honour of frontline workers of the COVID-19 pandemic.

+For the 2022 event, a laser feature was installed on The Dubai Fountain in sync with the Burj Khalifa's laser and fireworks show.

 BASE jumping

 The building has been used by several experienced BASE jumpers for authorised and unauthorised BASE jumping:

 In May 2008, Hervé Le Gallou and David McDonnell, dressed as engineers, entered Burj Khalifa (around 650 m at the time), and jumped off a balcony situated several floors below the 160th floor.

 On 8 January 2010, with permission of the authorities, Nasr Al Niyadi and Omar Al Hegelan, from the Emirates Aviation Society, broke the world record for the highest BASE jump from a building after they leapt from a crane-suspended platform attached to the 160th floor at 672 m.
 The two men descended the vertical drop at a speed of up to 220 km/h, with enough time to open their parachutes 10 seconds into the 90-second jump.

 On 21 April 2014, with permission of the authorities and support from several sponsors, highly experienced French BASE jumpers Vince Reffet and Fred Fugen broke the Guinness world record for the highest BASE jump from a building after they leapt from a specially designed platform, built at the very top of the pinnacle, at 828 m.